cmu-mars/cmu-robotics/documents/p2-cp3.md

 ### Exploring the Research Questions through the Test

 These research questions will be addressed on our robotics platform, where the robot must carry out a navigation mission while dealing with perturbations that will make it difficult to achieve the mission.
-The qualities of the mission will be related to battery charge, timeliness, and accuracy - the robot must get close to the location by a deadline (which the robot may may change based on predictive models) and with some charge.
+The qualities of the mission will be related to battery charge, timeliness, and accuracy - the robot must get close to the location by a deadline (which the robot may change based on predictive models) and with some charge.
 The perturbations available to the test are designed to trigger software configuration changes that can be handled on-line (changes to actual source code are being addressed in CP2), as compared to Phase I CP1 where perturbations predominately triggered mission changes.
 The robot configurations that will be considered are:

 - The use of various sensors: kinect depth, kinect image, planar LIDAR
 - The availability of different navigation and localization subsystems: depth image based using either kinect (3d pointcloud) or lidar (planar depths), image marker based (using only RGB image with no depth)